-Burton W. Marvin Award
+Burton W. Marvin Kansas News Enterprise Award

-Each year during William Allen White Day, the William Allen White Foundation in conjunction with the KU School of Journalism and Mass Communications presents the William Allen White Foundation Burton W. Marvin Kansas News Enterprise Award to a journalist or group of journalists in Kansas.
-The award honors those who have demonstrated enterprise in developing and presenting a significant news story.
-Judges will be provided by the William Allen White School of Journalism and Mass Communications.
+Each year, the William Allen White Foundation in conjunction with the KU School of Journalism and Mass Communications presents the Burton W. Marvin Kansas News Enterprise Award.
+The award is given to a Kansas journalist or team of journalists who have demonstrated enterprise in developing and presenting a significant news story in either a Kansas publication or broadcast.
+Judges are provided by the William Allen White School of Journalism and Mass Communications.